Richard Stanley (director): Mainstream breakthrough (1990–1996)

 Stanley made his feature film directing debut with the post-apocalyptic science fiction film Hardware in 1990.
 The film included cameos by musicians Iggy Pop, Carl McCoy and Lemmy.
 Shot for approximately £960,000, it was eventually picked up by the Weinstein brothers and released theatrically in the United States through their early Millimeter Films division.

 Stanley returned to his South African roots with the supernatural horror film Dust Devil in 1992.
-He intended it to be his first film, having written the screenplay for it when he was 16 years old.
+He had intended it to be his first film, having written the screenplay for it when he was 16 years old.
 The full director's cut was officially released on DVD by Subversive Cinema in September 2006.

 In 1994, Stanley directed a 50-minute length video for Marillion's concept album, Brave, which has since been released on DVD.
 He would later disown the result, claiming the material was re-edited to cover the overall running time without his consent.